 I’ve seen people drill screws before (I’ve been places!) and, in my professional opinion, it looks easy-peasy (and much easier than making a thirteen-layer cake).
 In any case, if I pour my heart into something, I expect perfection, as soon as possible (right away).

-Even though my husband does not actually laugh at me drilling screws, mostly because he is an incredibly patient man, he would have good reason to.
+Even though my partner does not actually laugh at me drilling screws, mostly because he is an incredibly patient man, he would have good reason to.
 It takes a long time for me to build anything.

 Let’s face it.
 You have to be willing to suck at something first, if you want to be a screwmaster one day.